- Government contracting involves the procurement of contractors for goods, products, and services for government use.

 About Our Government Contracting Defense Attorney Law Firm

 If you need advice regarding government procurement and contracting or are worried about compliance issues, do not hesitate to contact our government contracting team today.

 Government contracting is accompanied by a complex set of laws and regulations.
 Government authorities routinely investigate and audit contractors.

 This can be especially challenging in situations where the laws differ from the private/commercial industry.
 Such a broad yet complex environment demands legal counsel by attorneys with a practical and thorough understanding of these laws and regulations.

 We are here to resolve such uncertainty in a streamlined and efficient manner when advising you through the stages of government procurement and contracting.
-Our attorneys frequently advise companies on government contracting issues.
+Our government contracting defense attorneys frequently advise companies on government contracting issues.

 Put Oberheiden, P.C. on your side today to resolve these complexities and put you at ease.